6th Grade, Beginning Band:

 Each spring, hundreds of thousands of American band students from elementary grades to seniors in high school participate in their local Solo and Ensemble Contest.
 This is NON-COMPETITIVE.
 Students prepare a solo that is appropriate to their experience level, go to Atherton High School, and perform for one judge, who is usually a band director from the outlying areas or a retiree.
 There is NO audience, so there should be no pressure!
 Students are also encouraged to prepare a duet with another band student.
 In some cases, trios or larger can be formed.
 There is a nominal fee associated with each event ($7 for each solo, $12 per ensemble).
 This is a required event, please see “Grading,” later in the Handbook.

 Every year, there are several honor bands that select top students from around our area.
 I VERY STONGLY encourage each of our students to audition for these.
 They are wonderful ensembles that allow students to meet friends from other schools, while getting to know high-quality band literature, while surrounded by other very dedicated musicians.
-Some of the honor bands are:JCPS 7th- and 8th-Grade All-County Honor Bands (Auditions are in the fall.)
+Some of the honor bands are:JCPS 7th- and 8th-Grade All-County Honor Bands (Auditions are in October.)